publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schIII/m__us_usc_t50_s2151.md

     (e) __Special rules__

-        The application of the provisions of chapter 84 of title 5 to an employee referred to in subsection (a) of this section shall be subject to the exceptions and special rules provided in this subchapter.
+        The application of the provisions of chapter 84 of title 5 to an employee referred to in subsection (a) shall be subject to the exceptions and special rules provided in this subchapter.
 Any provision of that chapter which is inconsistent with a special rule provided in this subchapter shall not apply to such employees.

 ([Pub.
 L. 88–643, title III][/us/pl/88/643/tIII], § 301, as added [Pub.
 L. 102–496, title VIII][/us/pl/102/496/tVIII], § 802, Oct.
 24, 1992, [106 Stat.
 3243][/us/stat/106/3243].)